Saving Lives Spay/Neuter Clinic

 No, there is absolutely no advantage to letting your pet have one litter.
 However there are plenty of advantages to having your pet spayed or neutered at an early age.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens which is the mission of our clinic.

-9.Do you accept donations?
+9.Do you accept in-kind donations?

 In addition to the Saving Lives Spay Neuter Clinic, the SPCA of Wake County works with a group of dedicated local veterinarians to provide lower cost spay/neuter surgery to pet owners who might not be able to afford the one-time cost of spay/neuter surgery.
 Click here to view voucher options >